 This is a beginning-level course that provides a basic knowledge of keyboard instruments.
 Students will learn and review musical terminology, musical notation and symbols, and specific pianorelated terminology.
-Topics covered will include major and minor key signatures; exercises and repertoire using major and minor scales; exercises and repertoire using major, minor, diminished and augmented triads in root position and inversions; chord progressions; ensemble playing of two to four parts; and use of the damper pedal.
+Topics covered will include major and minor key signatures; exercises and repertoire using major, minor, diminished and augmented triads in root position and inversions; chord progressions; ensemble playing of two to four parts; and use of the damper pedal.
 This course is the continuation of MUS 221.
 Completion of this course should precede Applied Piano I. This course is for beginners able to progress at a fast pace, students with minimal previous experience or students who have completed MUS 221.
 2 hrs./wk.